bvqbao/app-skeleton/README.md

 ## Documentation

-Full docs & tutorials are available at [simplemvcframework.com](http://simplemvcframework.com).
+Full docs & tutorials are available at [simplemvcframework.com](http://simplemvcframework.com) (although this is a customized version the documentation of the original one is still applicable).

 ## Requirements